MattBenyon/DataAnalysisPortfolio/README.md

 # NOTE

-Dear reader, this page is outdated and mainly composes of work from outside my studies.
+*Dear reader*, this page is outdated and mainly composes of work from outside my studies.
 Since I have been compelting a masters degree in data science, I have had little time to update this page with some of my newer/better work.
 Feel free to look, but if you would like to see more evidence of proficiency, please do get in touch: mattbenyon@hotmail.com

 # [Matt Benyon](https://github.com/MattBenyon?tab=repositories)